 Advantages of Vacuum Breakers Include:

-- It doesn’t produce any noise
+• It doesn’t produce any noise.

-- They are compact, long life and reliable
+• They are compact, long life, and reliable.

-- They can interrupt a fault current
+• They can interrupt a faulty current.

-- It doesn’t cause any fire hazards
+• It doesn’t cause any fire hazards.

-- It offers a high dielectric strength
+• It offers a high dielectric strength.

 Oil Circuit Breaker